 The government says it is important that every part of New Zealand’s economy is helping cut emissions and transition to a low carbon future.
 New legislation ensures financial organisations disclose and ultimately take action against climate-related risks and opportunities.

-Becoming the first country in the world to introduce a law like this means Aotearoa can pave the way for other countries to make climate-related disclosures mandatory.
+Becoming the first country in the world to introduce a law like this means Aotearoa has a can pave the way for other countries to make climate-related disclosures mandatory.

 Climate change will have a profound impact on businesses all over Aotearoa.
 There are activities and assets that businesses are involved in that will not hold their value in a low carbon world, simply because they emit too much climate pollution and contribute to the climate crisis.